gcharris/AIFL-Documentation/README.md

 4. **Test Conversations**: Real-world scenarios demonstrating the application of AIFL in complex situations, such as collaborative assembly lines and autonomous exploration.

-### Latest Updates (Version 5.2)
+### Latest Updates (Version 5.3)

-- Incorporated Error Propagation mechanisms
-- Enhanced ROS Integration
+- Updated OpenAI API usage to comply with the latest library standards
+- Improved data encryption using Fernet symmetric encryption
-- Introduced CompatibilityCheck and ValidateData functions
+- Enhanced error handling and reporting
-- Updated formal grammar
+- Updated documentation to reflect recent changes
-- Added new scenarios for robotics and autonomous exploration
-- Standardized error severity representation
-- Improved consistency in example expressions and terminology
+- Improved code organization and modularity
-- Added Test Conversations with practical usage examples
-- Implemented Data Encryption (ΔΕ1) symbol and functionality
-- Updated main script to provide both concise and detailed explanations of AIFL symbols

 For a complete list of symbols, syntax rules, and usage examples, please refer to the [Core Concepts](Core_Concepts/Introduction.md) section.